Hang on here, I'm making myself a note versus things going to hell in a handbasket.

 They have a rare product.

-I mean that's and that's true in any product.
+And that's true in any product.

-But the the guy that I gave the gift pack to on Friday, what irritated people was that they thought he was a seminar caller setting me up.
+But the guy that I gave the gift pack to on Friday, what irritated people was that they thought he was a seminar caller setting me up.

-They thought I got fooled and duped by the guy, and they don't like it, especially if they think the guy's a seminar caller means they think he's a liberal.
+And they don't like it, especially if they think the guy is a seminar caller, means they think he's a liberal.

-But for me, uh you get a call like that and the guy's whining and moaning about his uh his m his mother, and rather than give him a lecture at Christmas, stand up to your mother.
+But for me, you get a call like that, and the guy's whining and moaning about his mother.

-It's it's fun to be it's fun to be generous.
+It's fun to be generous.

-It it just is.
+It just is.

-I mean, I don't I don't give this stuff away for any reason other than it's fun to do it.
+I don't give this stuff away for any reason other than it's fun to do it.

-I'm not I'm not looking for feedback.
+I'm not looking for feedback.

 I'm not expecting something in return for it.

-That's not uh at least not personally.
+That's not, at least not personally.

-Uh I just I just enjoy doing it.
+I just enjoy doing it.

 And it was really no more complicated than that.

-I thought the guy was setting me up, and I thought the guy might have been a seminar caller and so forth, but uh still, like I always say it, Chris, the fun when you when you become an adult is giving.
+I thought the guy was setting me up, and I thought the guy might have been a seminar caller and so forth.

-And if whoever you give it to is playing a trick on you get snookered, fine.
+And if whoever you give it to is playing a trick on, you get snookered, fine.

-Here's Art in Shepherd, Montana.
+Here's Art in Shepard, Montana.

 I'm glad you waited, Art.